Best Construction Collaboration & Project Management Software Tools

 - Allan Z. – “Sign in and, go!
 That was my personal experience the minute I started using this app.
 The application is very intuitive, but I am a technical person, the real test was when I brought the rest of the team and managers to the platform.
 The team felt comfortable on the application and there was not much training we had to provide.
 If you are used to excel and to-do list you already know how to use this application.”

-Fieldwire is a project management solution for the construction teams of different sizes.
+Fieldwire is a project management solution for construction teams of different sizes.
 The main purpose of this construction project software is to promote and make it easier to collaborate and coordinate with high efficiency.
-Fieldwire is available as an application on both iOS and Android, and the standalone Windows version is in beta as of now.
+Fieldwire is available for both iOS and Android, as well as in a web-based version.

 Key features: